American Antiquarian Society

 American Antiquarian Society, 1812-2012: A View at the Bicentennial

-This exhibition supplements The American Antiquarian Society, 1812-2012: A Bicentennial History by Philip F. Gura.
+This online exhibition supplements the publication The American Antiquarian Society, 1812-2012: A Bicentennial History by Philip F. Gura.

 19th Century American Children’s Book Trade Directory